squirrel-prover/squirrel-prover/README.md

 ## Try it

-Online version of `Squirrel` is available with a complete tutorial [here](https://squirrel-prover.github.io/jsquirrel/?open=0-logic.sp).
+An online version of `Squirrel` is available with a complete tutorial [here](https://squirrel-prover.github.io/jsquirrel/?open=0-logic.sp).

 You can find more examples in the `examples` directory.